thepirat000/CachingFramework.Redis/README.md

 }
 ```
 #### Get hashed object
-Get an object by the redis key and a field key
+Get an object by the redis key and a field key:
 ```c#
 User u = cache.GetHashed<User>(redisKey, "user:id:1");
 ```